Emergency Manager 1

 3. Will I receive an official FEMA HSEEP certificate?

 Yes.
-The HSEEP course, on Saturdays 2 and 3, is the official FEMA HSEEP course embedded within Emergency Manager 1.
+The HSEEP course is the official FEMA HSEEP course embedded within Emergency Manager 1.
 All EM1 students who pass HSEEP will receive an HSEEP certificate from FEMA several weeks thereafter via email.
-HSEEP certificates are processed and issued by FEMA, not the Emergency Manager Project, LLC.
+HSEEP certificates are processed and issued by FEMA, not Emergency Manager 1.

 4. If I pass Emergency Manager 1, do I become a New Jersey Certified Emergency Manager (NJCEM)?

 No, not exactly.
-Emergency Manager Project, LLC owns and administers the Emergency Manager 1 (EM1) course.
+Crossroads Education, LLC administers the Emergency Manager 1 (EM1) course.
 The New Jersey Emergency Management Association owns and administers the NJCEM credential.
-Passing EM1 will meet the training requirement for your NJCEM application, which you can find by visiting NJEMA.org.
-There are other requirements you must meet to obtain your NJCEM credential which are outlined on the NJEMA website.
+Passing EM1 will meet the training requirement for your NJCEM application.
+There are other requirements you must meet to obtain your NJCEM credential which are outlined on the NJEMA website at NJEMA.org.

 5. Can I receive college credits for passing Emergency Manager 1?